plasmatech8/inline-i18n/README.md

 ### 1. Validation when there are multiple tags for the same language

-We want to validate when all translations are present, and check when one is not implemented.
+We want to validate when all translations are present.
+If a translation for a block of test is not implemented, let the developer know.

-However, this what happens when multiple translation elements are located within the same parent element? e.g.
+However, if there are multiple translation elements located within the same parent element, we cannot tell if all required text translations are implemented. e.g.
 ```html
 <div>
     <p class="en">Hello</p>